iceBear67/Youdao4J/README.md

 Need GSON.

 # Usage
 Youdao4J did lots of works in the background. **DO NOT** create morr Youdao4J Object.
-You dont need to worry about token expiration or cookie expiration, which are Youdao4J held automatically.
+Token expiration or cookie expiration are held automatically.

 ```java
 public class Showcase {